Copper Canyon

 Copper Canyon (Spanish: Barrancas del Cobre) is a group of six distinct canyons in the Sierra Madre Occidental in the southwestern part of the state of Chihuahua in northwestern Mexico that is 25,000 sqmi in size.
 The canyons were formed by six rivers that drain the western side of the Sierra Tarahumara (a part of the Sierra Madre Occidental).
 All six rivers merge into the Rio Fuerte and empty into the Gulf of California.
 The walls of the canyon are a copper/green color, which is the origin of the name.

 History

 The New Spanish arrived in the Copper Canyon area in the 17th century and encountered the indigenous locals throughout Chihuahua.
 For the New Spanish, America was a new land to explore for gold and silver and also to spread Christianity.
 The New Spanish named the people they encountered "Tarahumara", derived from the word Rarámuri, which is what the indigenous people call their men.
 Some scholars theorize that this word may mean 'The running people'.
 During the 17th century, silver was discovered by the Hispanic in the land of the Tarahumara tribe.
 Some were enslaved for mining efforts.
-There were small uprisings by the Tarahumara, but to little avail.
+There were small uprisings by the Tarahumara, but with little to no avail.
 They eventually were forced off the more desirable lands and up into the canyon cliffs.